intuited/iterrabble/README.markdown

 There is more detail provided in the source, mainly in the form of doctests.

+## Considered improvements

+    - It may be possible to improve `odometer` such that it replaces the `next` method of its wrapped iterator.
+      This would enable it to track iteration even when the odometer object is not being accessed.

 ## State

 Some function docstrings should explain their variables better.